annotation/text-fabric/README.md

 ## On Windows?

-You can click the Start Menu, and type `text-fabric bhsa` or `text-fabric cunei` in the search box, and then Enter.
+You can click the Start Menu, and type `text-fabric bhsa` or `text-fabric uruk` in the search box, and then Enter.

 ## On Linux or Macos?